dfds-data/dfds-ds-toolbox/README.md

 [PyPI](https://pypi.org/project/dfds-ds-toolbox/), there is a few steps you must follow.

-1. Update the version in `setup.py`.
+1. Update the version in `pyproject.toml`.
 We follow [Semantic Versioning](https://semver.org/), so think about if there is any breaking changes in your release when you increment the version.
 2. Draft a new release in